 Is there an ATM on campus?

-There is one ATM located in the lobby of Transylvania University’s Thomson Hall.
+There is one ATM located in the game room of the Campus Center.

 What are the housing requirements of students at Transylvania University?

 Full-time students must live on campus unless they have achieved senior status (27 course units) before the beginning of fall term,

 is are 21 years old by the date of fall term enrollment, are married, live with parent(s) or legal guardian(s), or are carrying an academic load less than three course units.
 Requests for exemption from the housing requirement should be directed to Housing and Residence Life at ResLife@transy.edu or 859-233-8181.

 Are Resident Advisors available to help students if needed?